htjb/htjb.github.io/work.md

 from two experiments under the assumption they agree (joint evidence) versus the likelihood of observing them if they are independent (product of individual evidences).

 While R is a powerful tool, its interpretation depends heavily on the prior on the parameters of the model.

-The paper proposes using NRE to calibrate R and create a new measure of tension called 'T', and a related measure of concordance called 'C'.
+The paper proposes using NREs to calibrate this prior dependence and create a new measure of tension called 'T', and a related measure of concordance called 'C'.

-The method begins by simulating a large number of mock datasets for both experiments,
-assuming they agree on the underlying physical model.
-These simulated datasets, labeled as either 'matched' (from the same underlying parameters) or 'mismatched' (from different parameters), are used to train a neural network, referred to as the tensionnet.
-This trains the NRE to distinguish between concordant and discordant data.
-Once trained, the NRE is used to predict the expected distribution of 'R' values under the assumption of concordance between the experiments, taking into account the prior.
-The observed R from the actual data is then compared to this predicted distribution.
-This comparison allows researchers to calculate 'T' which expresses tension in terms of standard deviations (like a sigma level in particle physics), making it easier to interpret and compare with other tension metrics.
-'C' similarly quantifies the level of agreement.
+This calibration method, termed TensionNet, uses NRE to predict the concordant distribution of R values by simulating matched and mismatched datasets.
+Once trained, the NRE converts the observed R value into a tension statistic T, expressed in standard deviations, and a concordance measure C.

+The method involves:

+1. **Simulation:** Generating synthetic datasets where both datasets share identical underlying parameters (matched) or differ (mismatched).
+2. **Training:** Labeling these sets and training the NRE to classify them, optimizing using binary cross-entropy.
+3. **Prediction:** The trained NRE predicts the distribution of R under concordance.
+By comparing the observed R to this distribution, T and C are derived.

 The paper demonstrates this method on a toy 21cm example and on observations of the Baryon Acoustic Oscillations from DESI and SDSS (see the figure below).